 THIS MAKES A MESS IF YOUR NOT CAREFUL

-All sorts of commercial devices are sold to help so this, but for the first couple years I used a big bowl and a colander – Just make sure never to use this for anything else as it will be contaminated with lead.
+All sorts of commercial devices are sold to help clean cases.
+But you don’t need them.
+For the first couple years I used a big bowl and a colander .
+Just make sure never to use this for anything else as it will be contaminated with lead.

 I now use my shell sorters since the are designed to let everything smaller than the shell casing fall outside of the sorter.